riak-synrc/pbkdf2/share/docs/rst/features.rst

 .. note::
-   Databases that have been created with CouchDB 1.0.2 or earlier will support range requests in 1.1.0, but they are using a less-optimal algorithm.
-If you plan to make heavy use of this feature, make sure to compact your database with CouchDB 1.1.0 to take advantage of a better algorithm to find byte ranges.
+   Databases that have been created with CouchDB 1.0.2 or earlier will support range requests, but they are using a less-optimal algorithm.
+   If you plan to make heavy use of this feature, make sure to compact your database with CouchDB |version| to take advantage of a better algorithm to find byte ranges.

 .. _proxying: